dop14/monkmode/README.md

 <h2>Syncing</h2>
 <p>monkmode stores all data locally on your device.
 There are no plans for a built-in cloud syncing feature.</p>

-<p>Advanced users can sync their data with third-party cloud services (like OneDrive or iCloud) using junctions / symbolic links.</p>
+<p>Advanced users can sync their data with third-party cloud services using junctions / symbolic links.</p>